 In Nias, a beautiful holiday and surfing destination, infant and maternal mortality are significantly above national figures.
 It is SurfAid's mission to improve the health, well being and self-reliance of people living in isolated areas like Nias, using our "a hand up, not a hand out" philosophy.

 Surprisingly, you actually don’t have to look very far to find remote communities in our ever-connected world.
 Just behind the palms of one of the world’s top surfing destinations are villages that are so off the beaten track that basic government services don’t reach them.
 No clean water, health services, education or electricity.

-To achieve this, we work to empower communities through training and behaviour change.
 In this project, groups of community health volunteers work together with the local health department to deliver health messages on nutrition, hygiene and sanitation to their neighbours, focusing on at-risk households.
 They are our front line, receiving ongoing training and support from SurfAid staff.
-These volunteers are the bridge between their own community and the community health services.
+These health volunteers are the bridge between their own community and the community health services.